CaoXuanCuong/bloy-setup-pack/README.md

 - `push`: Push code for all repo
 - `checkout`: Checkout branch for all repo
 - `domain`: Show list domain
-- `update_db`: Run migrate database for all microservices (b2b only)
+- `update_db`: Run migrate database for all microservices
-- `update`: Auto pull code, install packages, run migrate database for all microservices (b2b only)
+- `update`: Auto pull code, install packages, run migrate database for all microservices

 Options: